MarkMahrous/Expenses_Tracker/README.md

 ## Features

-- Add expenses: You can add expense by specifying its title, cost, date and category.
+- Add Expenses: Easily add an expense by specifying its title, cost, date, and category.
-- Remove expenses: You can remove expenses by swiping them to the left or right and also be able to undo removing expense.
+- Remove Expenses: Effortlessly remove expenses by swiping left or right, with the option to undo the removal.
-- Compare categories: You can make a comparison between different categories to know which categories cost the most/least through a chart.
+- Compare Categories: Compare different categories to see which ones have the highest or lowest costs using an intuitive chart.
-- Switch to dark mode: The app mode depends on the system mode so you can switch to dark mode by switch mobile system mode to dark mode.
+- Switch to Dark Mode: The app adapts to your system settings, automatically switching to dark mode when your device is set to dark mode.
-- Enable orientation: The app screen is oriented with mobile orientation keeping all widgets visible.
+- Enable Orientation: The app screen adjusts to your device’s orientation, ensuring all widgets remain visible in both portrait and landscape modes.

 ## Technologies